chriscorwin/demuxe/test/README.md

 ## Overview

 Tests are actually demo flows.
 They should mirror as closely as possible the actual steps the presenter will take when running the actual demo.
 Defining a test is the very first step of creating a demo, can reasonably be done with the designer at the initial discovery meeting.
 This will also help ensure the design spec is fully fleshed out.
-You will know the demo is complete when you run the test and it passes (TDD).
+You will know the demo is complete when you run the test and it passes (ie Test Driven Development _or_ "TDD").

 ## Tests